 IIDA New England Interior Design Awards

 300 Summer Street, Boston, MA 02210

 About Fusion Design Consultants

-Fusion Design Consultants provided design services and graphic branding for the creation of a Pandora sales office in downtown Boston.
+Fusion Design Consultants provided Architectural design and environmental graphic branding for the creation of a Pandora sales office in downtown Boston.
 Interior workstations accommodate a mostly open floor plan with perimeter private spaces.
 Though natural light permeates the whole 5,300-square-foot workspace, employees of the internet radio company can enjoy taking a moment to bask in window seats and brainstorm together using writable plywood panels.
 To reflect the company and the city’s musical context, meeting rooms are known as “sound studios,” and larger conference areas are named and decorated in commemoration of landmark Boston venues.
-Germany-based strategy and marketing consulting firm Simon-Kucher also sought out Fusion Design Consultants to design their office space at their new location in downtown Boston.
-This office is the largest in the Simon-Kucher’s seven offices across the U.S. The bold personality of the firm is reflected in the clean lines, dark accents, neutral palettes, and industrial aesthetic of the spaces.
+German-based strategy and marketing consulting firm Simon-Kucher also sought out Fusion Design Consultants to design their office space at their new location in downtown Boston.
+This office is the largest in Simon-Kucher’s seven offices across the U.S. The bold personality of the firm is reflected in the clean lines, dark accents, neutral palettes, and industrial aesthetic of the spaces.
 The large floor plate was divided into four neighborhoods each consisting of open-office style workstations, private offices, meeting rooms, and a floating huddle room.

 Robin Klehr Avia